Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 mentioned properties.

 Descriptions and HelpTexts can be provided to `options` in the same way that a `label` is provided, in either static or dynamic code lists.
-One can also use them in options based on repetitive groups in the `source` attribute.
+One can also use them in options based on repeating groups in the `source` attribute.

 ```json
 [